serock/homeplug-av-dissector/README.md

 | `0x6046` | CM\_MME\_ERROR.IND |

 ## Limitations
 1. No attempt is made to defragment fragmented messages.
-Messages are typically not fragmented.
+Messages traversing in-home networks are typically not fragmented.
 2. Only a subset of the management messages in the HomePlug AV protocol are dissected.

 ## Installation